Is it safe to use essential oils around my pet?

 How to Safely Use Essential Oils Around Pets

-Follow these safety tips so both you and your pets can enjoy essential oils together.
+Follow these safety tips so both you and your furry pets can enjoy essential oils together.

 You want to start out slow so you can see how your pet reacts.

-Before using an oil for a prolonged period of time, add 1-2 drops of any of the pet-friendly oils we’ve listed to an essential oil diffuser and allow the aroma to permeate the room in 15-minute intervals.
+Add 1-2 drops of any of the pet-friendly oils we’ve listed to an essential oil diffuser and allow the aroma to permeate the room in 10-minute intervals.

-Never apply essential oils topically on your pet
+Never apply essential oils undiluted topically on your dog’s skin or fur.

 Additionally, if you use essential oils on your own skin (topically), pay special attention to how you’re petting your fur baby.
-We love cuddling with our pups on the couch, but it’s important to rinse your hands first and avoid contact with any areas you’ve directly applied oils to.
+We love cuddling with our pups on the couch, but it’s important to avoid contact with any areas where you’ve applied oils.

-Both cats and dogs lick themselves clean and you don’t want them licking up the essential oil residue you left behind during an intense tummy scratching session or Netflix marathon!
+Both cats and dogs lick themselves clean and you don’t want them licking up the essential oil residue you left behind when you gave them that intense tummy scratching session during a Netflix marathon!

 Store and use your oils in a safe place